floydhub/dl-docker/README.md

 If you are not familiar with Docker, but would still like an all-in-one solution, start here: [What is Docker?](#what-is-docker).
 If you know what Docker is, but are wondering why we need one for deep learning, [see this](#why-do-i-need-a-docker)

+## Update: I've built a quick tool based on dl-docker.
+Start running your Tensorflow project on AWS in <30seconds using Floyd.
+See [www.floydhub.com](https://www.floydhub.com).
+It's free to try out.
+### Happy to take feature requests/feedback and answer questions - mail me sai@floydhub.com.

 ## Specs
 This is what you get out of the box when you create a container with the provided image/Dockerfile:
 * Ubuntu 14.04